ABOUT KYOTO WASHI PAPER

 1. For your snacks

-Our small trays are an elegant way to serve biscuits with tea.
-Here, we're enjoying delicious Japanese green tea with Japanese plum flower cookies!
+Our small trays are an elegant way to serve little cakes and biscuits with tea.
+Here, we're enjoying delicious Japanese chestnut sweets as we're reading Yukki's old picturebook!

 2. For your stationery